In Fine Taste

 Instructions

-• Preheat oven to 350 degrees Fahrenheit.
+• If your pistachios are already roasted, skip this step.
+Preheat oven to 350 degrees Fahrenheit.
 Place pistachios on a baking sheet and bake for 8 minutes.
 Let cool completely before incorporating into dough.

-• Brown butter until you reach an amber color, cool to room temperature (solid, not melted).
+• Brown butter until an amber color, cool to room temperature (solid, not melted).

 • Cream together brown butter, tahini, both sugars, eggs, and vanilla for 2-3 minutes until light and fluffy.